daikondev/interactio-test-task/README.md

 ##### Server defaults:

 - Max Invitees: the maximum number of invitees an event can have.
 Default value is 100 invitees.
 To change this setting, use the ```-m``` flag with the number of invitees you wish to specify.
-- Default Video Quality: the
+- Default Video Quality: the default video quality served to clients.
+Default value is 720p.
+To change this setting, use the ```-v``` flag with the new default quality.
+- Default Audio Quality: the default audio quality served to clients.
+Default value is mid.
+To change this setting, use the ```-a``` flag with the new default quality.

 Created by Alex Kalpakidis